What Is The Conveyancing Process When Selling A House?

 ‘Enquiries’ are simply questions that the buyers’ solicitor would like answering.

-This can often include clarifications over things mentioned in the provided paperwork. they can also be requests for more information about potential issues that searches have highlighted.
+This can often include clarifications over things mentioned in the provided paperwork.
+They can also be requests for more information about potential issues that searches have highlighted.

 Your solicitor may need to refer some of these enquiries to you as they will not always know the answers to the enquiries raised.

-As we mentioned earlier, these can sometimes be quite complex and they’re often worded in a way which can sound quite confrontational.
+As we mentioned earlier, these can sometimes be quite complex, and they’re often worded in a way which can sound quite confrontational.
 It’s best to try and stay calm and remember not to take things personally.

 Just answer enquiries to the best of your knowledge and, if there’s anything you cannot answer or do not understand, don’t be afraid to talk to your solicitor.
 They are on your side and will help you provide an answer that will satisfy the buyer’s solicitor.